 How do I find out what materials are in the LRC?

-- LRC materials are listed in the library catalog, so patrons may search the online library catalog to find items at the LRC.
+- LRC materials are listed in the online library catalog.

-- The online library catalog will also indicate whether items are currently available or checked out to another patron.
+- The online library catalog will also indicate whether materials are currently available or checked out to another patron.

-- Since some reserve materials are located at the LRC and others at the Main Library, patrons may also use the online library catalog to determine the location of the items they need.
+- You may use the online library catalog to determine the location of materials.

 How do I check out items from the LRC?

 - Reserve items and equipment may be requested for check out at the LRC main desk.

 - For reserves, patrons should tell the LRC staff person the department, course number, and the title of the item.

 - For equipment, patrons should tell the LRC staff person the type of equipment they need.

 - Items in the LRC's permanent collection that are shelved around the LRC may be brought by the patron to the LRC main desk for check out.